Overview of Tallahassee zip codes

 You can check whether any sex offenders have registered to live nearby here: click here

-The charts below do not include every single school but does include the most common for space reasons.
 Check what schools your potential residence is zoned for here: Leon County School Zones

 Real Estate Characteristics Across Tallahassee’s Zip Codes

-Tallahassee real estate has seen steady increases year over year since 2010.
+Regardless of which zip code you are looking at, Tallahassee real estate has seen steady increases year over year since 2010.
 Real estate in Tallahassee has increased 9.9% in the past 12 months.
 The estimated home value is $247K.
 The biggest increase in the past 36 months can be found in the Tallahassee 32305 zip code.
 Only one zip code area saw any decrease in sold home values.
 The 32310 Tallahassee Zip Code Map has one of the lowest median estimated home values and smallest sized homes.

 The Tallahassee Board of Realtor’s divides the city into four quadrants – northeast, northwest, southeast, and southwest.
 It does not fall easily along the zip code lines.
 As you can see from the chart above, most of the homes can be found on the northeast side of Tallahassee.
 Most of the zip codes are selling at or above the list price and selling after less than six weeks on the market